(Dreaming within Reality)

 I see you.

-And you know what’s funny, no one cares.
+You know what’s funny?
+No one cares.

 Sounds like selfish existence right?
 A whole life dedicated to the pursuit of one’s self.